Fall & Winter Gardening Catalog Sneak Peek

 Tye-Dye Mustard Blend: 60–70 days.
 These fast-growing, specialty mustard varieties have a mildly spicy, signature mustard flavor that sweetens when lightly cooked.
 A festival of colors, shapes and textures make Tye-Dye pretty enough to be an ornamental.
 We suggest spreading it around the yard—in containers, the edible landscape, and in the garden in successive plantings, so you’ll have a continuous harvest throughout the late summer, fall and winter.
 Contains an equal blend of Tye-Dye, Ragged Red and Red Fingers mustards.

-here to view it on our website) to give you an idea of what you can start planting this summer.
+For anyone who has never had a winter garden: here is our Winter Gardening Chart (or click here to view it on our website) to give you an idea of what you can start planting this summer.
 Happy gardening!